 Last, save your assistant cook resume as a PDF.
 That'll keep your layout from turning to a roux in transit.

 Pro Tip: PDFs are great, but check the job posting to make sure it doesn't rule them out.
 Some job openings reject line cook resume PDFs.

-Want to sample other options for your professional line cook resume format?
-See our guide: "3 Resume Formats: How to Choose the Best One [Examples]"
+Feel like sampling other options for your professional line cook resume format?
+See our guide: 3 Resume Formats: How to Choose the Best One [Examples]

 "This applicant looks great."